What to do and when

-Ending a contract
+Ending a contract/Giving notice

-Most students sign a fixed term contract which means that as long as they vacate the property by the last day of the fixed term period the contract should naturally come to an end without having to give notice.
-However, we would advise that tenants notify their landlords/agents of their moving out date (preferably in writing or via email), so that arrangements can be made to carry out inspections of the property etc.
+Most students sign a fixed-term contract, so as long as you vacate by the last day of the fixed term, the contract should naturally come to an end without having to give notice.
+Be aware some tenancy agreements request a month's notice.
+We would advise you to notify your landlord or agent of your moving out date (ideally in writing or via email), so arrangements can be made to carry out a check out inspections etc.

-Is your deposit registered in one of the three Tenancy Deposit Schemes?
-Most tenants’ deposits should be, so check your emails for confirmation of deposit registration.
-Or ask your landlord or agent for details of the deposit registration if you can't find this information.
+Your tenancy deposit must be registered in one of the three Tenancy Deposit Schemes, so check your emails for confirmation of deposit registration, or ask your landlord or agent for details of the deposit registration if you can't find this information.